Sam Woolf (singer-songwriter): Post-Idol

 Live at 89 North, a 2015 EP by the Como Brothers, features Woolf on a cover of "Hey Jude".
 Woolf and the Como Brothers have since continued to collaborate.
 In 2018, they released the single "On It" and announced an upcoming six-track EP titled Backbeat in the Morning.
 Leading up to the release of their EP, they have released three more tracks: "Diamonds on my Chain" in 2019, "Twisted" in January 2020, and "Coming Home" in September 2020.
 Backbeat in the Morning was recorded with Grammy-winning engineer Kenta Yonesaka at Germano Studios in New York City.
 Music videos have been released for all four songs.
-In 2022, Woolf and the Como Brothers released the song "Give a Little Love".
+In 2022, Woolf and the Como Brothers released the song "Give a Little Love", and in 2023, they released the song "Boo Hoo".

 Woolf has opened multiple concerts for We The Kings.
-He has also performed at Dream Fest in Tampa, the Warwick Summer Concert Series in New York, the Boston Arts Festival, and the Riverwalk Regatta in Florida.
+He has also performed at Dream Fest in Tampa, Florida, the Warwick Summer Concert Series in New York, the Boston Arts Festival, and the Riverwalk Regatta in Florida.
 He often performs at events, both public and private, in Florida, the Midwest, and the Northeast.